 These healthy protein brownies are fudgy, pillowy, and intensely chocolatey.
 They're so good that you'd never even notice they're loaded with protein powder!
-And, best of all, this protein brownies recipe has less than 10 ingredients and takes under an hour to make.
+Best of all, this protein brownies recipe has less than 10 ingredients and takes under an hour to make.

 Table of Contents

-But, instead of grabbing store-bought brownies - or making a batch from a box mix - why not treat yourself to some homemade healthy protein brownies?
+But, instead of grabbing storebought brownies - or making a batch from a box mix - why not treat yourself to some homemade protein brownies that are actually healthy?

 And unlike regular brownies, these protein powder brownies can help you reach your daily protein goals, curb your sweet tooth, and keep you full and satisfied longer.
 Did I mention they're also low carb, sugar free, and gluten free?

-Honestly, I'd put this protein brownie recipe right up there next to my chocolate protein mug cake as my top favorite chocolatey protein desserts.
+Honestly, I'd put this protein brownie recipe right up there next to my chocolate protein mug cake as my top favorite chocolate protein powder dessert.
+It's easily one of my favorite high protein desserts ever!

-For one, you'll want to use sugar free chocolate chips - my favorite ones to use are Lily's, but any sugar free chocolate chips work great.
+- Sugar free chocolate chips- my favorite ones to use are Lily's, but any sugar free chocolate chips work great.

 How To Make Protein Brownies